 If they're standing, then grabbing behind their foot is the main grip you'll look for with your hand.
 I've heard conflicting reports from black belts on whether it is better to grip the bottom of the trouser leg or the heel, so I'd suggest experimenting with both (unless you don't have a gi, in which case you're stuck with grabbing the heel).
 Generally speaking, you always want to be grabbing something with at least one of your hands: as with your feet, keep them engaged on your opponent, rather than on the floor.

 Kev has a great tweak on grabbing with the heel, where you pull that heel into your hip.
 That makes it harder for them to do the classic escape of kicking their foot out in a circle to break your hold.
 Even better, try to pull the foot off the floor slightly as you clamp it to your hip.
-That will unbalance them, setting you up perfectly for the tripod/sickle sweep combination (which I cover in another lesson I'll be teaching next week).
+That will unbalance them, setting you up perfectly for the tripod/sickle sweep combination.

 If they're on their knees, then your own knees come more into play.
 You can use those for control in a similar way to your feet, again putting them into their biceps and hips, along with areas like their chest and shoulder, depending on their positioning.

 While your legs are key and your first line of defence, the arms can act as a handy second or even third line of defence should they beat your legs.
 'Stiff arming' into their legs, shoulders, arms etc can give you the space you need to recover back to an earlier line of defence.
 An alternative is to sit up into what is, appropriately, known as 'sitting guard', stiff arming from there.
 That can open up several sweeps and attacks.